ManiAm/VENTOS_Public/README.md

 Script execution takes some time, so be patient.
 Note that the script might show you many compile-time warning messages and you can safely ignore many of them.

-**Step 4:** Open the OMNET++ desktop launcher uisng the following commands:
+**Step 4:** Open the OMNET++ desktop launcher using the following commands:

     cd ~/Desktop
     gedit ./opensim-ide.desktop

-Replace the line starting with `Exec` with the following
+Replace the line starting with `Exec` with the following.
+Save the file and then close it.

     Exec=bash -i -c '/home/mani/Desktop/omnetpp-5.0/ide/omnetpp;$SHELL'

-Double-clicking the OMNET++ dektop shortcut opens the Eclipse IDE in an interacive shell which loads .bashrc with all the environment variables defined in previous step.
+Now double-clicking the OMNET++ dektop shortcut opens the Eclipse IDE in an interacive shell which loads .bashrc with all the environment variables defined in previous step.

 **Step 5:** You can run the Eclipse IDE using the desktop shortcut or typing `omnetpp` in terminal.
 The first time you run OMNET++, Eclipse IDE asks you to select a workspace.
 Select the folder that you will use to store all your project files.
 If you have intention to store all your projects on Desktop, then change the workspace to Desktop.
 Also check "Use this as the default and do not ask again".